lucasshira/pomodoro-timer/README.md

 ![Pomodoro Print](pomodoro%20print.PNG)

-This Pomodoro Timer project is inspired by the popular Pomodoro technique for time management.
+This Pomodoro Timer provides a simple and intuitive interface to apply the Pomodoro Technique for time management in your work or study sessions.
 It is built using Vanilla JavaScript, without any additional frameworks.

-## Introduction

-The Pomodoro Technique is a time management method, it uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short or long breaks.
-This technique aims to improve productivity and focus by encouraging consistent work and regular breaks.

-This Pomodoro Timer project provides a simple and intuitive interface to apply the Pomodoro Technique in your work or study sessions.

 ## Features